jimasr/bytecites/README.md

 According to Symfony, the project is structured as following the MVC pattern.
 The technologies mainly use are :
-- PHP
+- PHP for the back.
-- Twig
+- Twig for the views.
+- JavaScript for composer.
-- SCSS
+- SCSS & Bootstrap for the front.

 The blog will be divided in two main parts.
 <br/>